elmahio/documentation/docs/elmah-io-apps-clickup.md

 }
 ```

 Finally, click the *Try it out!* button and verify that the API returns a status code of *201*.
 The new error should show up in ClickUp.
-If testing this multiple times, you will need to make small adjustments to the title field inside the JSON, for additional errors to be marked as new.
+If testing this multiple times, you will need to make small adjustments to the title field inside the JSON for additional errors to be marked as new.